yusufshakeel/minivium/README.md

 ## Limits

-This will work well with small data (less than 10MB).
+This will work well with small data (about 5MB).
+You may face performance issues with larger data size because the content is serialized using `JSON.stringify` and then saved in a file.

 If you are planning to have more data then check out PostgreSQL.

 ## License